Table of Contents

 See “Rule Condition” section below for a breakdown of what each means.

 Click the “Data Type” dropdown to determine if your rule will involve courses, programs, or course sets.
+If you’re building requirements for a program, you’ll also see “Requirement Sets” listed.

 In order to use the course sets option, you need to have those all set up before you can assign them as a requirement.
 Learn more about Course Sets here.